types of meetings

 Training Meetings

 The training session meeting is the most crucial type of meeting at work for skill development.
 It is primarily intended to transfer knowledge and skills.
-Employers may conduct training sessions as part of the onboarding process.
+Employers may conduct training meetings as part of the onboarding process.
 Employees can also benefit from these meetings in numerous ways, such as improving their performance, learning new perspectives, and understanding how to use a product correctly.

 Tips to get the most out of training meetings: